mdiluz/ttrts/README.md

 * Initialise the game with settings and connect the clients
 * Run the game simulation to it's conclusion
 * Display the game result
-* Acsii Colour wrapper for separate teams
+* ASCII Colour wrapper for separate teams

 ##### maths
 simple maths library for 2D calculations and types